stephenswat/Edge-of-the-Empire-dice/README.md

 	f = Force die
 	D = Standard die

+As well, when rolling, you can select a difficulty level (a predetermined number of difficulty dice) as well as upgrading X number difficulty dice to Challenge dice (or adding additional difficulty dice, should there not be enough)

+	Simple = -
+    Easy = d
+    Average = dd
+    Hard = ddd
+    Daunting = dddd
+    Formidable = ddddd

 To roll a standard n-sided die, use D followed by a number, like D20 to roll a 20-sided die.

-Finally, to roll 2 ability dice, 1 boost die, 1 difficulty die, 1 challenge die and a D12, use the following:
+Finally, to roll 2 ability dice, 1 boost die, and a D12 at Easy difficulty upgraded twice, you could use either of the following:

-	python main.py aabdcD12
+	python dice.py aabdcD12
+	python dice.py aabD12 easy 2

 Which might output the following: